 The old “Shortage Occupation List” (SOL), which allowed employers to pay 20% less than the going rate, has been abolished.
 In its place is the Immigration Salary List (ISL).

 - No 20% Discount: Being on the ISL no longer offers a 20% discount on the going rate.
-It only offers a lower general threshold (usually £33,400 instead of £41,700), but the employer must still pay the occupation’s standard median wage.
+It only offers a lower general threshold (usually £33,400 instead of the full £41,700), but the employer must still pay the occupation’s standard median wage.

 Who is Exempt?